raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 ## Conclusion

-In my experience so far, implementing the Perceus algorithm appears to be fairly straightforward compared with the other non-RC GC algorithms while there are some points to be careful about especially if you are not familiar with low-level concurrency and atomic instructions.
+In my experience so far, implementing the Perceus algorithm appears to be fairly straightforward compared with the other non-RC GC algorithms while there are a few stumbling blocks especially if you are not familiar with low-level concurrency and atomic instructions.

 I'm pretty happy having the algorithm implemented in my language and seeing it performing well despite its simple implementation.
 The Perceus RC can be a game changer in functional programming as it outperforms traditional GC on several common patterns in functional programming.
 However, it's definitely not for everyone and most likely affects language design.